apache/hbase-operator-tools/hbase-hbck2/README.md

    need Master restart to clear locks still held.
 Bypass fails if procedure has children.
 Add 'recursive' if all you have is a parent pid to finish parent and children.
 This is SLOW, and dangerous so use selectively.
-Does not always work.
+Does not always work.If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains PID's, one per line.
+For example:
+     $ HBCK2 -i bypass fileName1 fileName2

  extraRegionsInMeta <NAMESPACE|NAMESPACE:TABLENAME>...
    Options:
     -f, --fix    fix meta by removing all extra regions found.
-   Reports regions present on hbase:meta, but with no related directories on the file system.
+    -i, --inputFile   take one or more files to read the args from Reports regions present on hbase:meta, but with no related directories on the file system.
 Needs hbase:meta to be online.
    For each table name passed as parameter, performs diff